SuperOfficeDocs/superoffice-docs/docs/diary/howto/crmscript/call.md

 # Phone calls

-A **call** is a follow-up representing a very specific action - the phone call.

-It is also kinda a hybrid between an appointment and a task:

-* when you initially plan a call, it lives in the todo list with a deadline much like a task
-* when you make the call, it gets fixed in time and now resembles an appointment
-  * the start time becomes the current time and today's date
-  * default duration is 15 minutes

 ## Register an incoming call

 The activity type for phone calls is 5.
 By default, the direction is *incoming*.